Use this statement to configure System-wide parameters.

 - DOUBLE: The difference of two datetime values is a double.
 When adding a decimal value to a timestamp, the fraction of days is added (hours, minutes, ...).

 - ON: The query cache is used.
-Each query result is read from and written into the cache.
+Each query result that is expensive enough (defined internally by resource usage) is read from and written into the cache.

 - OFF: The query cache is not used.